WP-API/node-wpapi/CONTRIBUTING.md

 ## Documentation

-The README getting started guide & YUIDoc block comment should be kept up-to-date with feature development: If you aren't familiar with adding doc blocks, we'll help you work through it in the comments of your PR.
+The README getting started guide & [JSDoc](http://usejsdoc.org/) block comment should be kept up-to-date with featrbenvure development: If you aren't familiar with adding JSDoc comments, we'll help you work through it in the comments of your PR.

 The API docs will be updated whenever a new NPM module version is published.
-No files within `docs/` should be committed in any branch other than gh-pages.
+No generated files within `documentation/` should be committed in any branch other than gh-pages.

-To generate the docs yourself, run `npm run docs` (aliased to `grunt yuidoc`).
+To generate the docs yourself, run `npm run docs`.
+This task will parse the README into a series of individual markdown files, then run JSDoc to generate the API reference.
+These files will be consumed by GitHub Pages to render the final public [wp-api.org/node-wpapi](http://wp-api.org/node-wpapi) website.

+Preview the generated documentation site locally with `npm run jekyll`.
+To install Jekyll you will need Ruby (v2.3.x is required due to a dependency issue in 2.4), then run `gem install bundler` and `bundle install` from the `documentation/` directory.

 ## Branch Naming & Pull Requests